jiehuan/Insight/README.md

 This program is design to analyze campaign contribution data from the Federal Election Commission, and group by recipient/zip code and recipient/date, so that campaign manager can target these area and time frame for future donations.

-This program uses both Java and Python, as these two programming languages are the two most popular ones for data engineering and data analysis.
+This program uses both Java and Python, as these two are the two most popular programming languages for data engineering and data analysis.